NSF-ALL-SPICE-Alliance/CIFAL-Honolulu-SDG-ML/README.md

     - Most of the output data that results is from 2020
     - viz?

-    - If there are multiple entries for the same indicator, same SIDS, and same year, then the mean of those values is taken
+    - If there are multiple entries for the same: indicator, SIDS, year, then the mean of those values is taken

   - The **hitorical folder** contains data summarised by taking the mean value of the indicator data across all years, ages, sexes, and geographic contexts
     - This allows us to compare SIDS from a historical perspective